 The fees that you can expect with a P Card are:

 A purchasing card program should be seen as a privilege, which can be taken away from irresponsible use.
 If your business usually pays late and collects several late fees, your purchasing card has the potential to be canceled.

 P Card Repayment Terms

-Similar to a company charge card, purchasing cards don’t have any APRs or allow for balances to be carried over to the next billing cycle.
+Similar to a company charge card, purchasing cards don’t have any APRs or allow you to carry balances over to the next billing cycle.
 The business owner or account holder is expected to pay the account’s balance in full every month.
-Any unpaid balances that are unpaid will be charged a late fee.
-If your habitually late, then your provider might require you to set up automatic payments or could terminate the card agreement.
+Any unpaid balances will be charged a late fee.
+If you’re habitually late, then your provider might require you to set up automatic payments or could terminate the card agreement.